MYLOTARG- gemtuzumab ozogamicin injection, powder, lyophilized, for solution

 A treatment course of MYLOTARG as a single agent for adults with newly-diagnosed CD33-positive AML consists of 1 cycle of induction and up to 8 cycles of continuation therapy [see Clinical Studies (14.1)].

-The recommended dose of MYLOTARG as a single agent for treatment of relapsed or refractory CD33-positive AML is 3 mg/m2 (up to one 4.5 mg vial) on Days 1, 4, and 7 [see Clinical Studies (14.1)].
+The recommended dose of MYLOTARG as a single agent for treatment for adults and pediatric patients 2 years and older with relapsed or refractory CD33-positive AML is 3 mg/m2 (up to one 4.5 mg vial) on Days 1, 4, and 7.
+Treatment in the relapsed or refractory setting consists of a single course of MYLOTARG [see Clinical Studies (14.2)].

 Monitor blood counts frequently through resolution of cytopenias.
 Monitor blood counts and chemistries at least three times per week through recovery from treatment-related toxicities.
-Management of some adverse reactions [see Warnings and Precautions (5) and Adverse Reactions (6)] may require dose interruptions or permanent discontinuation of MYLOTARG Table 1 shows the dose modification guidelines for hematologic and nonhematologic toxicities.
+Management of some adverse reactions [see Warnings and Precautions (5), Adverse Reactions (6)] may require dose interruptions or permanent discontinuation of MYLOTARG.
+Table 1 shows the dose modification guidelines for hematologic and nonhematologic toxicities.

 |Hematologic and Nonhematologic Toxicities||Recommended Action|